TJ156TJ/Containers/Application_Architecture.md

 Here’s an overview of the steps outlined below:

 * A – Pre-Requisites
-* B – Fork The Repositories
+* B – Clone The 3 app Repositories
 * C – Create The Infrastructure
 * D – Set Up Secrets And Keys
     * D1 – Docker Registry Login Secret Setup